MailboxArsonist/Treehouse-Project-5/README.md

 # Treehouse-Project-5

-Application for a fictisous company to display a directory of employees.
+Application for a fictitious company to display a directory of employees.

 1 Application will make a GET request to randomuser.me for 12 random employee's 1.1 Response will be sent in JSON and converted to JS